Dr Esperanza Miyake

 Personal statement

-I specialise in the interdisciplinary and critical analysis of gender, race and A.I./digital technologies.
+I am an interdisciplinary and international scholar specialising in the critical analysis of A.I./digital technologies and their impacts on society and identity.
+I am Co-Director of the Socially Progressive AI Lab (SPAI-Lab).
 My current research examines this intersection from the perspective of AI governance, digital justice and equality - I am particularly concerned with algorithmically-driven technopractices that oppress, marginalise and further disadvantage minority groups.

 Current projects include: Leverhulme (Co-PI), Remembering the Covid-19 Vaccine: exploring individual and collective memories; and EPSRC IAA (Co-I) Accelerate AI adoption in NHS24 to support financially sustainable patient pathways.
 Past funded projects (PI & Co-I) have been in the areas of data governance, digital disconnection and digital health (British Academy/Leverhulme, SUII, Sasakawa Foundation, EPSRC Network+).